Sarita Khurana is an award-winning director and producer.

 Khurana’s short film WHAT REMAINS (2013), a collaboration with visual artist Chitra Ganesh, screened at festivals internationally and was featured in exhibitions at the Brooklyn Museum of Art and the Göteborgs Konsthall in Sweden.
 Khurana’s documentary BANGLA EAST SIDE (2004), about Muslim youth in New York City just after 9-11, was awarded a NY Times production grant, and is distributed by Third World Newsreel.

-Khurana holds a B.A. from Oberlin College, an Ed.M from Harvard University, and an M.F.A. in Film - Directing, from Columbia University’s School of the Arts.
-Her films have been supported by the Tribeca Film Institute, the International Documentary Association, NALIP-Diverse Women in Film, Art in General, the National Film Development Corporation of India, Women in Film-Los Angeles, New York Foundation for the Arts, and Film Independent.
-Khurana is also the co-founder of Cine Qua Non Lab, an international development lab for narrative feature films, based in Mexico and the U.S.
+Khurana holds a B.A. from Oberlin College, an Ed.M from Harvard University, and an M.F.A in Film Directing from Columbia University’s School of the Arts.
+Her films have been supported by the Tribeca Film Institute, the International Documentary Association, NALIP-ARC Diverse Women in Film, Art in General, the National Film Development Corp of India, Women in Film-LA, New York Foundation for the Arts, the Asian Women's Giving Circle, the Center for Asian American Media, Asian American Documentary Network, PBS/World Channel, and Film Independent.

 In 2008, Khurana co-founded Cine Qua Non Lab, an international development lab and residency for filmmakers, based in Mexico and the U.S. Recent projects include AND BREATHE NORMALLY, winner of the Sundance 2018 World Cinema Dramatic competition; MUSEO, winner of the 2018 Silver Bear Screenplay award at the Berlin FF; and LA JAULA DE ORO winner of the 2013 Un Certain Regard prize at Cannes.
 Sarita serves on CQNL's Board of Directors.